Generic Name: glatiramer (injection) (gla TIR a mer)

 It is not known whether glatiramer passes into breast milk or if it could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+Tell your doctor if you are breast-feeding a baby.

 How should I use glatiramer?

 Glatiramer is injected under the skin.
 You may be shown how to use injections at home.
-Do not self inject this medicine if you do not fully understand how to give the injection and properly dispose of used needles and syringes.
+Do not self-inject this medicine if you do not understand how to give the injection and properly dispose of used needles and syringes.

 Wash and dry your hands before preparing the syringe and giving the injection.

 Glatiramer prefilled syringes are for a single use only.
-Throw away the vial or syringe after each injection.
+Throw away the vials or syringes after each injection.

 Before using the prefilled syringe, take it out of the refrigerator and let it warm at room temperature for 20 minutes.
 Do not warm the medication in a microwave or hot water.
 Do not remove air bubbles from the prefilled syringe or you may accidentally remove a small amount of the medicine.

 Do not use glatiramer if it has changed colors or has particles in it.
-Call your doctor for a new prescription.
+Call your pharmacist for new medication.

 Do not stop using glatiramer without first talking with your doctor.